 5. Explicitly teach organization

 In my “why I didn’t turn it in” excuses greatest hits album, track two after “It wasn’t done” was “I lost it / can’t find it”.

 This can be frustrating for teachers.
 It’s hard to make more copies or email it again for the zillionth time.

 The best way to stop this cycle is to explicitly teach students how to organize their work.
 Remind them where their work goes at the end of a lesson.

 Take one day at a regular interval to have students go through their papers or files if you’re online.
 Model for them how to put things in logical places.

-You may even want to teach a lesson on how to organize their planners and give reminders about writing in due dates.
+You may even want to teach a lesson on how to organize their planners as well as backpacks and give reminders about writing in due dates.
 Organization can be both your physical space and your time.

 Most schools don’t teach organization, which is a pity since it’s not an innate skill.
 It is learned.
 Teach your students and you’ll be surprised by how much more work you get in from them.